Are Aluminum Windows Worth the Investment?

 Are aluminum windows worth the investment?

 Yes, aluminum windows are a good choice.
-They last long, save energy, and need little upkeep.
+They last long, conserve energy and require minimal upkeep.
 This means you save money over time, even if they cost more initially.

 What are some benefits of aluminum windows?